wavefrontHQ/docs/pages/doc/dashboards_managing.md

 ![Section_Table_of_Contents](images/section_table_of_contents.png)

 You can quickly jump to a desired section by clicking it in the table of contents.
-If the table of contents is not displayed, then turn it on in the <a href="https://community.wavefront.com/docs/DOC-1068#prefs">Dashboard Display Preferences</a>.
+If the table of contents is not displayed, then turn it on in the [Dashboard Display Preferences](#prefs).

 While editing a dashboard, you have the option of renaming a section, adding or removing a section, and moving a section up or down on the dashboard.